StackVista/stackstate-docs/configure/topology/event-handlers.md

 A **PropagatedHealthStateChangedEvent** is generated when the propagated health state of an element changes.
 A **ViewHealthStateChangedEvent** is generated when the health state of the entire view changes.

-- `event.getCauseId` - returns the node ID for the original cause of the element's state change.
+- `event.getCauseId` - returns the UUID of the event that triggered the health state change.
 - `event.getTriggeredTimestamp` - returns the time (epoch in ms) at which the state change occurred.
 - `event.getNewStateRef` - returns an object representing the current state of the element.
 For HealthStateChangedEvents and  ViewHealthStateChangedEvents only.
 - `event.getOldStateRef` - returns an object representing the previous state of the element.
 For HealthStateChangedEvents and  ViewHealthStateChangedEvents only.